japlscript/japlscript/NOTES.md

 - 3.4.6

-  - Added escaping of special HTML characters when generating javadoc comments
   - Follow Java conventions and name boolean getters "is"XXX
-  - Generate descriptive parameter names for setters
   - Fixed Chevron parser to allow spaces in codes
+  - Modified/fixed capitalization rules for Java class and method names
+  - Added descriptive parameter names for setters
+  - Added support for record types
+  - Added support for scripting additions
+  - Added escaping of special HTML characters when generating javadoc comments
+  - Modified alias code to map them to POSIX files (native execution only)

 - 3.4.5